unacast/deprecated-unacast.github.io/_posts/2016-04-08-best-practices-for-concurrency-control-in-rest-apis.md

 Identifying the version in a HTTP request one can either put the version identificator as part of the request model in the payload or utilize the `if-match` request-header from the [HTTP/1.1 specification](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24).
 Note that the HTTP/1.1 specification requires 412 (Precondition failed) to be returned upon conflict.

 As a mechinism of concurrency control optimistic locking is a simple yet powerful approach.
 Implementing it for the *api-creator* is relatively straightforward.
-It does however impose a great deal of complexity to your *integrators* in terms of gracefully handling conflicts, making end-users the likely victim of this strategy.
+It does however impose a great deal of complexity to your *integrators* in terms of gracefully handling conflicts, making *end-users* the likely victim of this strategy.

 ## Opt-in concurrency control

 By qualitatively analyzing some well known public APIs like [Github](https://developer.github.com/v3/), [Spotify](https://developer.spotify.com/web-api/) and [etcd](https://coreos.com/etcd/docs/latest/api.html#changing-the-value-of-a-key) we see everything from strict concurrency control to none at all (the last request wins strategy).
 The most common solution nonetheless seem to be opt-in concurrency control, as in [Spotify's case](https://developer.spotify.com/web-api/reorder-playlists-tracks/) where you can pass an optional `snapshot_id` on your update request.

-An opt-in approach like Spotify's clearly reminds your *integrators* to think about concurrency control and make up their minds whether it makes sense for their end-users.
+An opt-in approach like Spotify's clearly reminds your *integrators* to think about concurrency control and make up their minds whether it makes sense for their *end-users*.
 This strategy does however not promise anything more than no concurrency control at all, as different *intergrators* might ruin for each other.

 ## Minimize consequences

 Reducing the possible consequences of concurrency conflicts is desirable from a API design standpoint.
-In practice this mean only modifying the fields which the end-user intends to modify.
+In practice this mean only modifying the fields which the *end-user* intends to modify.
 This can be achieved with either more granular endpoints for altering different properties or using [PATCH semantics instead of PUT](http://restful-api-design.readthedocs.org/en/latest/methods.html#patch-vs-put).
 The endgame here is to in a conflict only let the last request write the field(s) it actually intends to modify.

 On another note, if modifying existing resources can be avoided and you have immutable resources &mdash; you have in all practicality removed concurrency conflicts from your API.